mlswg/mls-protocol/draft-ietf-mls-protocol.md

 structures provide information about a client that any existing member can use to add this client to the group asynchronously.

 A KeyPackage object specifies a ciphersuite that the client supports, as well as providing a public key that others can use for key agreement.
-The client's identity key can be updated throughout the lifetime of the group by sending a new KeyPackage with a new identity; the new identity MUST be validated by the authentication service.
+The client's identity key can be updated throughout the lifetime of the group by sending a new KeyPackage with a new Credential.
+However, the identity MUST be the same in both Credentials and the new Credential MUST be validated by the authentication service.

 When used as InitKeys, KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
 (See {{initkey-reuse}}).